 We can determine the sound power of an object from measurements of sound pressure, but there are practical challenges.
 While sound power can be related to sound pressure, it is only under carefully controlled conditions where special assumptions are made about the sound field.
-Specially constructed rooms such as anechoic or reverberant chambers fulfil these requirements.
+Specially constructed rooms such as anechoic or reverberant chambers fulfill these requirements.
 Traditionally, to measure sound power, the noise source had to be placed in these rooms.

 Sound intensity, however, can be measured in any sound field.
 No assumptions need to be made.
 This property allows all the measurements to be done directly in situ.
-And measurements on individual machines or individual components can be made even when all the others are radiating noise, because steady background noise makes no contribution to the sound power determined when measuring intensity.
+And measurements on individual machines or individual components can be made even when all the others are radiating noise because steady background noise makes no contribution to the sound power determined when measuring intensity.

 Because sound intensity gives a measure of direction as well as magnitude it is also very useful when locating sources of sound.
 Therefore, the radiation patterns of complex vibrating machinery can be studied in situ.